-And dropt from her bosom, her own Rose Celestial,
+And dropt, from her bosom, her own Rose Celestial,

-And so much delight did the Goddess evince,
+And did so much delight, and such pleasure evince,

-That she made Miss Rose blush, and she's blush'd ever since.
+That she made Miss Rose blush, and she's blush'd ever since;

 Lord Geranium came next, and excited much wonder, At the belles that he brought, and his family number; All Lordlings and Ladies, and Admirals some!
 And Commanders-in-Chief! (but these last didn't come);